ymp5078/Semantic-Stacking/SLAug/README.md

 The details for cardiac datasets will be given later.

-We also provide the [processed datasets](https://drive.google.com/file/d/1WlXGt3Nffzu1bn6co-qaidHjqWH51smU/view?usp=share_link).
+The original authors also provide the [processed datasets](https://drive.google.com/file/d/1WlXGt3Nffzu1bn6co-qaidHjqWH51smU/view?usp=share_link).
 Download and unzip the file where the folder structure should look this:

 ```none
 SLAug